HubTou/PyLists4C/DOC.md

 ```
 :warning: we only print the address of STRUCTs.
 Doing more would require passing as parameter a user defined STRUCT printing function or NULL in most cases...

-:warning: single quotes characters are not backslash escaped (yet).
+:construction: single quotes characters are not backslash escaped (yet).

 Example use:
 ```C